-About 7,000 B.C. (or 9,000 years ago), these large animals became extinct, probably because of a change in climate.
-Consequently, a new culture known as the Archaic Indians developed.
-These Indians hunted smaller animals like modern-day antelopes and buffaloes.
-They continued to fish and to be gatherers.
-They also picked berries, other wild fruit, seeds, wild onions, wild tomatoes and other food.
+Around 7,000 B.C. these animals became extinct, possibly because of a change in climate or because of hunting by the prehistoric Indians.
+Following the extinction of these large mammals, a new culture known as the Archaic Indians developed.
+These Indians hunted smaller animals such as antelope and buffalo, and gathered seeds, berries and other fruit to eat.

 The Mound Builders culture, or Woodland Indians, developed in Kansas around 500 B.C.
 The Mound Builders lived together in groups and began farming the land.
 They built large burial mounds for their dead.
 They also introduced the making of pottery and the use of bows and arrows to Kansas.

 Approximately 1000 A.D., the Village Gardeners culture appeared.
 Farming became more advanced with the use of gardening tools, such as hoes.
 There are a number of excavated archeological sites in central Kansas of this period.
 These include the LeBeau, Glenn Elder and Albert Bell sites along the Republican River, and the Minneapolis site near the Solomon River.
 The various tribes also traded goods among themselves and with the southwestern Puebloan Indians, some of who settled in western Kansas.
 The El Cuartelejo site, in Scott County, is the northernmost known historic Puebloan settlement.